Examples of the numerous

 Paint is literally crumbling off of the mural surface

-The second floor of the Historic Santa Barbara Courthouse houses our most recent project, the restoration of the magnificent 4,200 square feet of hand painted murals.
+The second floor of the Historic Santa Barbara Courthouse houses a project dear to our hearts, the restoration of the magnificent 4,200 square feet of hand painted murals.
 The lighting in the Mural Room is restored and updated and reopened to the public May 31, 2015.

 The total cost for the Mural Room repairs was almost $575,000 and was completed on time and under budget.